International Dual Ph.D. Degree Initiative

 - the Chair of the student’s original department

 - the Chair of the department at the other institution

 - the Dean of Students for the student’s program at the University of Chicago

 - the equivalent to Dean of Students at the French institution

-A draft of the proposed Memorandum of Understanding (or cotutelle agreement) should be submitted to the Vice Provost for Academic Initiatives early in the process for advice and consent.
-Authorization to participate in this dual Ph.D. degree initiative is contingent on final approval by the Office of the Provost, and will be consider complete once a Memorandum of Understanding between the University of Chicago and the partner institution in France is drafted and signed.
+A draft of the proposed Memorandum of Understanding (or cotutelle agreement) should be submitted to UChicagoGRAD early in the process for advice and consent from the Office of the Provost.
+Authorization to participate in this dual Ph.D. degree initiative is contingent on final approval by the Office of the Provost, and will be considered complete once a Memorandum of Understanding between the University of Chicago and the partner institution in France is drafted and signed.